akpen/PUI2016_akp418/HW6_akp418/README.md

 Aaron D' Souza has written the code for the Assignment_2_Solutions with the help of the group.
 Achilles Saxby has written the explanations for the Assignment_2 with Assistance from the group.

+good work on the analysis in place and tests appropriately chosen and performed. please look at the comments on the Authorea article though.
+Mostly the issues are issues with the linguistics organization, and wording.
+I recommand you read a few articles, say 1/week, from science journals like PLOSOne to understand scientific writing a bit better.